 Adam Zoll: I'm Adam Zoll for Morningstar.

-Here to talk about financial aid considerations for upper-income families is Peter Herman.
-Peter is the president of The Collegian Financial Group, a Northbrook Ill.-based financial services firm that specializes in college planning.
+Here to talk about key considerations when taking out student loans is Peter Herman.
+Peter is president of Collegian Financial Group, a financial services firm in Northbrook, Ill., that specializes in college planning.

 Peter, thanks for being here today.